raunakrajadh/Discord-RPC/README.md

     "botId": "Application ID",
-    "details": "Enter the detail that your want to show in your RPC", "state": "Enter the state of you doing something to display in your RPC", "largeImageKey": "Enter the name of the icon you added :-🧿-:",  //How to configure the bot, Step-4 "largeImageText": "Raunak || Bot Labs"
+    "details": "Enter the detail that your want to show in your RPC", "state": "Enter the state of you doing something to display in your RPC", "largeImageKey": "Enter the name of the icon you added :-🧿-:",  //What are the step to make it work, Step-4 "largeImageText": "Raunak || Bot Labs"
 }
 ```